 - Navigate to the plan.
 See Configuring plans for instructions.

-- Click the Repositories tab to see all the repositories that have been added to the plan.
+- Select the Repositories tab to see all the repositories that have been added to the plan.

-- Click a repository name in the list to edit its configuration details.
+- Select a repository name in the list to edit its configuration details.

-- Click Add repository to configure a repository to be used by the plan.
+- Select Add repository to configure a repository to be used by the plan.

 For configuration details for a particular repository type, please refer to one of the following pages:

 Please note that In the long term, Atlassian plans to deprecate the repository configuration defined against a plan.
-These configurations can be converted to linked repositories by clicking Convert to linked repository in each plan's repository configuration page.
+These configurations can be converted to Linked repositories by selecting Convert to linked repository in each plan's repository configuration page.

 Configure a repository for a job